a1xg/parsing-data-processing/README.md

 Quick Start:
 ===========
-Path to CSV file (File encoding must be UTF-8, ';' separated) test dataset: 200 different companies with contact details, information about the region, etc. The text information is not complete, written in different forms using special characters.
+Path to CSV file (File encoding must be UTF-8, ';' separated).
 ```python
 DIR = 'test_dataset.csv'
 ```
+Test dataset: 200 different companies with contact details, information about the region, etc. The text information is not complete, written in different forms using special characters.

 Create a class object and specify the path of the CSV file, the main language of the analyzed data and the minimum word